Steering Committees

 How do I get involved?

-Contact Sofia Sepulveda, Field Director and Justin McCormick, Development Director at [email protected] to get help with identifying board members or other existing Equality Texas volunteers who may live in your area.
+Contact Sofia Sepulveda, Field Director at [email protected] to get help with identifying board members or other existing Equality Texas volunteers who may live in your area.